-If you need surgery, the gynecologic oncologists at NewYork-Presbyterian Brooklyn Methodist Hospital Cancer Center take a minimally invasive approach whenever possible.
+If you need surgery, the gynecologic oncologists at the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital take a minimally invasive approach whenever possible.
 You may have laparoscopy, which can sometimes be performed as an outpatient procedure and which is associated with smaller incisions, less blood loss, and a shorter recovery time than open abdominal surgery.

 Our surgeons are exceptionally skilled at performing robotic gynecologic cancer surgery.
 NewYork-Presbyterian Brooklyn Methodist has the latest state-of-the-art robotic surgery systems.

 - Removing cervical precancers.
 If you have precancerous cells in the cervix, you may have cryosurgery (freezing the abnormal cells), laser surgery (which "burns" the cells), or conization (surgical removal of a cone-shaped section of tissue containing cancer.

 - Preserving childbearing ability.
 If you have cancer that is stage I or greater and you wish to retain your ability to have children, your surgeon will let you know if you can have radical trachelectomy — removal of the cervix and the upper part of the vagina, leaving the body of the uterus in place.

 - Hysterectomy.
 Our surgeons also perform a hysterectomy for cervical cancer, removing the uterus but leaving the ovaries in place, if appropriate.

 - Robotic cervical cancer surgery.
 Your surgeon may be able to use robotic surgery to remove your cancer or your uterus.